Tell Me I'm Alive: Reception

-Critical reception towards Tell Me I'm Alive was mixed.
 Callum Crumlish praised the album's sound and lyrical quality.
 Mark Sutherland of Kerrang! acknowledged the band's growing maturity and praised Gaskarth's vocals, but noted that the music style shifted from pop-punk to pop rock and unfavorably compared songs "New Religion" and "Calm Down" to works by Maroon 5 and Ed Sheeran, respectively.

 Track listing

 Personnel

+Credits adapted from the album's liner notes.